 What is the Average Salary of a Digital Business Analyst?

 A digital business analyst is a career in rapidly growing demand, and salaries are beginning to reflect that.
-Because analysts work with many types of businesses, from SMEs to enterprise corporations, salaries can vary.
+Because analysts work with many types of businesses, from SMEs to enterprise corporations and SEO agencies, salaries can vary.

 Salaries can be impacted by the challenges posed by scalability, particularly in businesses enduring rapid growth or increasingly obsolete legacy systems.
 Salaries might also be affected by the scope of the role, or the level of experience required.

 On average, according to Glassdoor, a DBA in the United States earns $80,000-$85,000, though some can earn over $115,000 per year.
 Numbers are lower in the United Kingdom, where the same role earns, on average, £47,000 per year, up to £75,000.

 What are the Required Skills for a Digital Business Analyst?